dipushrestha/swe-test/README.md

-# Calculator Webhook Test
+# Calculator

-A simple calculator with webhook logging for debugging.
+A calculator with configuration management.

 ## Installation
 ```bash